The Bankrate promise

 BofA’s Advantage Savings account requires just $100 to open, making it accessible to nearly anyone.
 There is an $8 monthly fee, but it can be waived in several ways, including maintaining a $500 minimum monthly balance.
 The downside, however, is that savings rates are low — even for those who qualify for BofA’s top tier.

-There are many options for accounts that charge no fees and offer better interest rates, if you’re comfortable banking solely online.
-But you’ll sacrifice branch access and in-person service.
+There are many options for accounts that charge no fees and offer higher interest rates, if you’re comfortable banking solely online.
+But you’ll sacrifice branch access and in-person service, so it may not be the best option for everyone.

-—René Bennett contributed to a previous version of this article.
+— Bankrate’s Karen Bennett contributed to an update of this article.